apenella/go-ansible/README.md

 ### Contributing

 Thank you for your interest in contributing to go-ansible!
 All contributions are welcome, whether they are bug reports, feature requests, or code contributions.
-Please read the contributor's guide [here](https://github.com/apenella/go-ansible/blob/master/CONTRIBUTING.md) to learn more about how to contribute.
+Please read the [contributor's guide](https://github.com/apenella/go-ansible/blob/master/CONTRIBUTING.md) to learn more about how to contribute.

 ### Code Of Conduct